maplibre/maplibre-style-spec/docs/sprite.md

 ```
 The red highlighted part is where the stretch will occur over the Y axis and the blue highlight is for the X axis.
 ![popup-stretch](https://maplibre.org/maplibre-gl-js/docs/assets/popup_debug.png)

+#### Text Fit Properties

+The properties `textFitWidth` and `textFitHeight` alter how a sprite's content rectangle maps to its contents when scaling a sprite.
+These properties are defined with the enum TextFit which may have the following values:
+* stretchOrShrink (or undefined)
+* stretchOnly
+* proportional

+The primary use cases of interest are:
+1. Both properties are undefined or stretchOrShrink
+   The content rectangle scales precisely to contain its contents.
+2. textFitWidth = stretchOnly and textFitHeight = proportional
+   The content rectangle scales to precisely contain the height of its contents but the width will not shrink smaller than the aspect ratio of the original content rectangle.
+This is primarily useful for shields that shouldn't become too narrow if their contents are narrow (like the number "1").
+3. textFitWidth = proportional and textFitHeight = stretchOnly
+   The content rectangle scales to precisely contain the width of its contents but the height will not shrink smaller than the aspect ratio of the original content rectangle.
+This may be useful scenarios like #2 except with vertically written scripts (using `"text-writing-mode": ["vertical"]`).

 ## High-DPI Devices